Vyral/base-template/_posts/2022-10-03-clarify-who-you-are-and-what-you-want.md

 For example, if lead generation is something that I have to do, and I'm willing to do it, but door-knocking isn’t my thing, I'm not going to entertain that.
 I know that the probability of me doing it well is low.
 Although, making 100 calls every day, talking to 30 people, and having a real estate conversation is something I'm willing to do each and every day.

 If you have any questions or want to talk about this further, please call, text, or email us.
-We'd love to set up some time to speak with you.
+We'd love to set up some time to speak with you.&nbsp;